Quadriceps Tendon Rupture

 Treatment options

-Complete quadriceps tendon ruptures require prompt surgical repair — the extensor mechanism cannot recover without restoring structural continuity.
+Complete quadriceps tendon ruptures require prompt surgical repair.
+The extensor mechanism cannot recover without restoring structural continuity.
 Treatment decisions are guided by tear extent, time from injury, and the condition of the surrounding tissue.

 Non-Operative Management